cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 }
 ```

-We are defining a trait `WalletMixTrait<T1, U1>` with the `mixup<T2, U2>` methods which given an instance of `Wallet<T1, U1>` and `Wallet<T2, U2>` it creates a new `Wallet<T1, U2>`.
-As `mixup` signature signals, both `self` and `other` are getting dropped at the end of the function, which is the main reason for this code for not to compile.
-If you have been following this chapter from the start you would know that we must add a requirement for all the generic types specifying that they will implement the `Drop` trait.
+We are creating a trait `WalletMixTrait<T1, U1>` with the `mixup<T2, U2>` methods which given an instance of `Wallet<T1, U1>` and `Wallet<T2, U2>` creates a new `Wallet<T1, U2>`.
+As `mixup` signature specify, both `self` and `other` are getting dropped at the end of the function, which is the reason for this code not to compile.
+If you have been following from the start until now you would know that we must add a requirement for all the generic types specifiying that they will implement the `Drop` trait in order for the compiler to know how to drop instances of `Wallet<T, U>`.
 The code fix is as follow:

 ```rust
 trait WalletMixTrait<T1, U1> {